 Martha Bejar has served as a director of our company since July 2018.
 Ms. Bejar is the co-founder and Chief Executive Officer of Red Bison Advisory Group, LLC, a position she has held since April 2013.
 Previously, Ms. Bejar held the position of the Chief Executive Officer of several private telecommunications and technology companies, including Unium Inc., Flow Mobile Inc., and Wipro Infocrossing Inc. She has also held executive positions at Microsoft Corporation, Nortel Networks Corporation, and Bell Communications Research.
-Ms. Bejar currently serves as a member of the board of directors of CenturyLink Inc., Neopost SA and Sportman's Warehouse.
-In addition, Ms. Bejar serves on two non-for-profit boards, the Board of Trustees at Rainier Scholars and the President's Advisory Group at EastWest Institute.
+Ms. Bejar currently serves as a member of the board of directors of Lumen Technologies, Quadient S.A. and Sportman's Warehouse.
+In addition, Ms. Bejar serves on a non-for-profit board, the Board of Trustees at Rainier Scholars.
 Ms. Bejar earned an Advanced Management Program degree from Harvard Business School, graduated cum laude with a bachelor of science degree in Industrial Engineering from the University of Miami and also earned a master's of business administration from Nova Southeastern University.